 - search and view workshop information

 - book places on workshops or use the waiting list facility for workshops which are currently full

 - use your own profile to manage your bookings and view your progress

 - complete and update your RDA.

 Once you have successfully booked on to a workshop you receive an automatic email confirming your booking.
-There is a high demand for many of our workshops so if you know that you are no longer able to attend a workshop, which you are either booked onto or on the waiting list for, please cancel your place so that one of your fellow researchers on the waiting list can benefit from the training.
-You can cancel your booking via the online booking system 48 hours in advance of the workshop taking place.
+There is a high demand for many of our workshops so, if you know that you are no longer able to attend a workshop onto which you are either booked or on the waiting list for, please cancel your place so that one of your fellow researchers on the waiting list can benefit from the training.
+You can cancel your booking via the online booking system 48 hours in advance of the workshop.
 Current students can read our cancellation policy on the online booking system.